-In this paper, we focus on the view selection issue for scene-level multi-view vision tasks (\textit{e.g.} multi-view crowd counting and localization).
-We first propose the independent view selection method (IVS) by considering the view and scene geometries.
-Then, based on IVS, we propose the active view selection method (AVS), which considers the downstream model predictions in the view selection and jointly optimizes the view selection and downstream tasks.
-Extensive experiments on both multi-view counting and localization reveal the advantages of the proposed active view selection framework compared to other view selection comparisons.
-The proposed view selection methods can be applied to novel scenes with limited labels, demonstrating its better generalization abilities and wider application scenarios.
-In the future, the view selection could also be extended to other BEV-based or 3D reconstruction tasks to reduce labeling costs. {
+In this paper, we focus on the view selection issue for scene-level multi-view crowd counting and localization tasks.
+We first propose the independent view selection baseline (IVS), which considers view and scene geometries.
+Then, based on IVS, we propose the active view selection method (AVS), which incorporates downstream model predictions into view selection and jointly optimizes both view selection and downstream tasks.
+Extensive experiments on the two tasks demonstrate the advantages of the proposed AVS method over all comparison methods.
+The proposed method can be applied to novel scenes with limited labels, demonstrating its superior generalization and broader applicability.
+In the future, the method could also be extended to other BEV-based or 3D reconstruction tasks to reduce labeling costs.